elite-se/plantestic-team-4/README.md

 automatically detected.
 If not you have to provide the argument `"--config=<path-to-config>"` in the gradlew run args (`./gradlew run --args="--input=<path-to-input> --config=<path-to-config>`).

-This is achieved by a *very awesome* QVTo Model to Model Transformation that merges the additional Async Pairs with the existing ones.
+The config file will be parsed during our model transformations and its content will be included in our generated models.
+This is achieved by a QVTo Model to Model Transformation that merges the additional asynchronous Request-Response Pairs with the existing ones.
-Also the xtext grammer was once again extended to include parsing of the Pair ids
+Also the xtext grammar was once again extended to include parsing of the Pair ids (e.g. ["1"] in the example above).
+The new asynchronous pairs are then also included in the swagger integration (see below).

 ### Fixed: JSON Body Paths now get tested!